pbearne/wp-author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.16 =
+fixed name not loading in ajax paging calls

 = 1.15 =
-Added filter aa_user_final_css to fileter the classes on the user div added name-{first_letter} class
+Added filter aa_user_final_css to filter the classes on the user div added name-{first_letter} class
 Added span wrape around post count brackets